JoeIMIsu/codingpedia.github.io/_posts/2016-10-10-mongodb-console-commands.md

 ## Display database and collections

-Once in, you can print a list of all available database on the server via `show dbs`:
+You can print a list of all available database on the server via `show dbs` command:

 ``` bash
 > show dbs